Rada Electronics Technical Analysis (NASDAQ:RADA)

 Rada Electronics Moving Average:

 RADA stock price movements can be forecasted by using triggers based on moving averages, which are also some of the simplest technical indicators.
 The way the averages are calculated in each of the 2 popular cases, that is SMA and EMA varies, however the interpretation of Rada Electronics chart patterns after the calculations remain the same.
-The 100 day moving average of 1.19 is above the last closing price of 1.14.
+The 100 day moving average of 1.42 is below the last closing price of 2.1.
 The longer the duration of the moving average, the higher the lag.
 For example, 200 day moving averages for Rada Electronics are mostly signals of long term trends and will help long term traders.

 Rada Electronics Bollinger Bands: